Some might say fleet managers wear many hats...perhaps too many. Consider some of the tasks they handle on a daily basis:

 That's where an advanced driver and vehicle monitoring solution can help.
 It can lessen the burden placed on managers to analyze fleet data and extract the information necessary to gain insights on where a vehicle is headed, all so you can make appropriate decisions regarding the vehicle before it's too late.

 In an ideal world, your fleet's drivers would work together with your service technicians to keep each vehicle running smoothly.
-Of course, we all know that's easier said than done, and that's where an innovative driver and vehicle management program can help.
+Of course, we all know that's easier said than done, and that's where an innovative driver and vehicle fleet maintenance analytics can help.

 With advanced driver and vehicle monitoring in place, fleet managers will be able to keep any size fleet running optimally, both in day-to-day use and over the long-term life of the vehicle.
 It does this by being able to predict and prevent vehicle breakdowns, leading to an efficient fleet, increased client satisfaction and more money staying in your pocket.

-Acting on Driver and Vehicle Data can prevent:
+Acting on Driver and Fleet Vehicle Data can prevent:

 - Vehicles suffering avoidable major, costly repairs